Variational Approach to Quantum Spin Liquid in a Rydberg Atom Simulator

 where $|\Lambda\rangle$ denotes all allowed physical spin configurations written in the $S_z$ bases, and $N^\Lambda_\sigma$ ($\sigma=\uparrow,\downarrow$) respectively denotes the number of $\uparrow$ or $\downarrow$ spins in the configuration $\Lambda$, with $N^\Lambda_\uparrow+N^\Lambda_\downarrow=N$ fixed.

 There are several reasons to consider this variational wave function.
 First, the BCS type wave function is a very efficient way to represent the superposition of different configurations.
 Secondly, in the limit $v\rightarrow 0$, the wave function recovers the trivial state with no Rydberg excitations.
-In the limit of large $v$, as one can see from Eq.~\ref{variationalwf2}, the superposition is dominated by perfect covering configurations with $N^\Lambda_\downarrow=N/4$.
+In the limit of large $v$, as one can see from Eq.~\ref{variationalwf2}, the superposition is dominated by perfect covering configurations with $N^\Lambda_\downarrow=N/4$ where the concentration of monomers approaches zero.
+Nevertheless, we note that small concentration of monomers assists quantum superposition and plays an important role in establishing the quantum spin liquid.
 Thus, by varying $v$, the wave function smoothly interpolates the physics in two regimes with sufficiently negative and positive $\Delta$.
 Thirdly, the spin configurations generated by this wave function automatically satisfy the constraints from the Rydberg blockade.
 Finally, it is known that the BCS wave function possesses the $\mathbb{Z}_2$ topological order \cite{BCS_Z21,BCS_Z22,BCS_Z23}, and it is natural to use this wave function to describe a $\mathbb{Z}_2$ QSL.